ghosthamlet/this-is-my-mech/README.md

 * Adam and Turk just bicker over who's going to form the head
 * Hank makes sarcastic comments
-* Eve tries to get them to stop fighting but can't
+* Carrie tries to get them to stop fighting but can't

 ### Convincing Adam